Key takeaways

 6. Consider alternatives to semaglutide

-If you’ve been taking semaglutide for a while and have made healthy lifestyle changes but aren’t seeing significant weight loss, it may be time to talk to your healthcare provider about other options.
+If you’ve been taking semaglutide for a while and you’ve made healthy lifestyle changes, but you still aren’t losing weight, it may be time to talk to your healthcare provider about other options.
 Semaglutide is one of several GLP-1 medications, and another option, tirzepatide, has been shown to be even more effective for weight loss in clinical trials.

-Tirzepatide is the active ingredient in the brand-name medications Zepbound and Mounjaro.
-Zepbound is FDA-approved for weight loss and the treatment of sleep apnea in people with obesity, while Mounjaro is approved for type 2 diabetes but may be prescribed off-label for weight loss—similar to Ozempic.
-In a 72-week clinical trial, people taking Zepbound lost up to 20.9% of their body weight.
-By comparison, those taking Wegovy—the highest-dose semaglutide formulation approved for weight loss—lost up to 17.4% in a similar time period (68 weeks).
+Tirzepatide is the active ingredient in the brand-name medications Zepbound and Mounjaro, and it’s a combination of a GLP-1 and a GIP (glucose-dependent insulinotropic polypeptide).
+In a 72-week clinical trial, people taking the highest dose of Zepbound lost an average of 20.9% of their body weight.
+By comparison, those taking Wegovy — the highest-dose semaglutide formulation approved for weight loss — lost up to 17.4% in a similar time period (68 weeks).
+(Of course, your individual results may vary depending on numerous factors like your activity level, how your body responds to the medication, and whether or not you have type 2 diabetes).

-Learn more about making the switch from semaglutide to tirzepatide.
+Learn more about making the switch from semaglutide to tirzepatide (but don’t make any medication changes without speaking with your healthcare provider).

 Hear from Ro patients